telicent-oss/smart-caches-core/docs/data-security/index.md

 ```

 This ensures that any security related tests are verified with our default plugin.
 For test purposes application
-developers *MAY* also wish to provide mechanisms that allow them to supply a `SecurityPlugin` implementation for testing
+developers *MAY* also wish to provide mechanisms that allow them to supply a `DataSecurityPlugin` implementation for
-without going through [`SecurityPluginLoader.load()`](#plugin-loading).
-This allows them to provide mock, or other test
+testing without going through [`DataSecurityPluginLoader.load()`](#plugin-loading).
+This allows them to provide mock,
-implementations, of the API to provoke specific error handling conditions/scenarios that are necessary to achieve
+or other test implementations, of the API to provoke specific error handling conditions/scenarios that are necessary to
-appropriate test coverage.
+achieve appropriate test coverage.

 ## Key Risks